Skip Navigation LinksHome > Events

 Hiking for Terrapin Hatchlings on Sandy Neck, Wednesday, September 4, 10 am – noon

-This fall we will be searching Sandy Neck for tiny tracks of hatchling terrapins with a Sandy Neck Ranger and Mass Audubon’s David Shapiro as these quarter-sized newborns make the treacherous journey from their sandy dune nests to the safety of the Barnstable Great Marsh.
+Last summer, we caught a glimpse of a rare Diamondback Terrapin female who had just laid her eggs.
+This fall we will be searching Sandy Neck for tiny tracks of hatchling terrapins, as they make the treacherous journey from their sandy dune nests to the safety of the marsh.
+Join a Mass Audubon Naturalist and a Sandy Neck Ranger as we search for Diamondback Terrapin hatchlings.
 Programs are $14 for members and $18 for non-members.
 Pre-registration required.
-For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 or online www.massaudubon.org/longpasture
+For more information, call Long Pasture Wildlife Sanctuary at 508-362-7475 Ext 9355 or online www.massaudubon.org/longpasture

 Sponsored by the Massachusetts Office of Coastal Zone Management and coordinated by the Urban Harbors Institute, thousands of COASTSWEEP volunteers remove debris that would otherwise pollute our oceans, beaches, lakes, and rivers.
 Participants collect bag after bag of trash and debris, and record their findings onto data cards.
 The data is sent to the Ocean Conservancy and entered into a massive marine debris database.
 This information is then analyzed and used to identify the sources of marine debris, which helps to prevent the problem in the future.
 If you’re interested in volunteering, contact Donna Bragg at Sandy Neck Gatehouse at 508-362-8300 or email us at sandyneck@town.barnstable.ma.us

 Join Sandy Neck Beach Park staff and West Barnstable Fire Department for an afternoon of Touch-a-Truck/Trunk or Treat fun!
 This event will take place in the lower parking lot at Sandy Neck Beach, don’t forget to wear a costume and remember parking may be limited.
 For more information call the Gatehouse: 508-362-8300.
-This is a free event.
+This hike is free.

 All Sandy Neck hikes are considered strenuous in difficulty.